wommy/npm_bp_c9-technomad/2015-11-25-wordpress-calypso.md

-things i would like to see next: command line tools: yeah, wordpress has all these cool tools, but the UI hides them. i want to add seven menu items, hell i want to import a menu from elsewhere; whys that so hard, where are the docs on that. better doc integration: everyone knows you can google how to fix problems, but the wordpress docs usually
+things i would like to see next: command line tools: yeah, wordpress has all these cool tools, but the UI hides them. i want to add seven menu items, hell i want to import a menu from elsewhere; whys that so hard, where are the docs on that. better doc integration: the WP should be the starting point, with [stackoverflow](stackoverflow.com) as the backup, but docs are so messy they raise more questions than they answer; fix plz!